KamilNurzynski/tvgo/README.md

 4. Create project in your Python IDE
 5. Install libraries/frameworks to your project from requirements.txt file
 6. Copy/import repoistory.
 Make sure that conftest.py and test_OrangeTvGo.py are in the same folder.
-7. Change *.apk path in conftest.py to lacation on your computer. conftest.py --> desired_capabilities -->  desired_caps['app'] = 'location on your computer'
+7. Change *.apk path in conftest.py to location on your computer. conftest.py --> desired_capabilities -->  desired_caps['app'] = 'location on your computer'
 8. Start your appium server.
 Make sure to have
    Remote pathset like: /wd/hub
    Host: 0.0.0.0